-Without sounding too biased the best night out in Dublin definitely involves a trip on The Ghostbus tour.
-Book your tickets now and enjoy a night of laughs and scares, with professional actors who'll bring you to visit the darker side of Dublin city.
-The Ghostbus is a great alternative night out which promises loads of fun...with no need for alcohol!
+Without sounding too biased the best night out in Dublin definitely involves a trip on The Ghostbus Tour.
+Book your tickets now and enjoy a night of laughs and scares.
+With professional actors who will bring you to visit the darker side of Dublin city, the Ghostbus is a great alternative night out which promises loads of fun...with no need for alcohol!

 There are currently 751 pubs in Dublin so you really are spoiled for choice.
 Where to start?
-The quick answer would be to hit Temple Bar and gravitate out from there, but any local will tell you that the most authentic pubs are Beyond Temple Bar.
+The quick answer would be to hit Temple Bar and gravitate out from there, but any local will tell you that the most authentic pubs lie outside Temple Bar.
 Take a look at Lonely Planet's thoughts on the subject or check out our own favourites in the city!

-If live music is what you’re into then you’ll have no problem finding somewhere in Dublin.
-From Trad sessions to DJs to live rock music you’ll have no problem finding somewhere in the city.
-Check out Whelan’s, The Cobblestone, O’Donoghues Bar, O’Shea’s Merchant and the Brazen Head all of which are highly recommended for a night out in Dublin.
-Visit the fantastic resource Dublin Sessions for further information on live music in Dublin city.
+If live music is what you’re seeking, then you’ll have no problem finding somewhere in Dublin.
+From Trad sessions to DJs to live rock music you will have no problem finding somewhere in the city.
+Check out Whelan’s, The Cobblestone, O’Donoghues Bar, O’Shea’s Merchant and the Brazen Head, all of which are highly recommended for a night out in Dublin.

 Pubs in Ireland actually close? ...I'm afraid so, the standard Dublin pub closes at Midnight Sunday to Thursday and 1am Friday and Saturday.
 Of course there's always a chance of a lock-in, where the pub doors are shut but they continue to serve beer...but we're pretty sure this is frowned upon these days.
-Nightclubs generally serve drinks until 2.30am and will kick ya out by 3am.
+Nightclubs generally serve drinks until 2.30am and will close by 3am.